 What customers are telling us

-So we kicked off a series of customer feedback sessions and a broad survey, in the hopes of validating that this was a real problem for others and learning what types of services would be the most important things for potential customers in the Seattle/Bellevue areas.
+So we kicked off a series of customer feedback sessions and a broad survey, in the hopes of validating that this was a real problem for others and learning what types of services would be the most important things for potential customers.
 Here’s what we learned.

 1. Not everybody needs a personal assistant.